 Working whilst you study through a part-time job, vacation job or internship will help develop skills to add to your CV and improve your knowledge of the labour market.

 Most international students can work part-time (up to 20 hours per week Monday to Sunday) during term-time, and full-time during vacations.
 It’s important to note that there are different rules about working during summer for postgraduate students.
 There are also some restrictions on the type of work you can do.
-It’s important to check your visa conditions to confirm if you can work during your studies.
-Full details about conditions for work during study on Tier 4 visas are available on the International Student Support Team website.
+It’s important to check your visa conditions to confirm if you can work during your studies (details from the International Student Support Team website).
 You should also consider if you have the time capacity to work alongside your studies as most programmes at Imperial are intensive.

 Returning home or moving elsewhere